 Market capitalization is one of the most effective ways of evaluating the value of a company.
 It is crucial for readers to understand that this evaluation of a company’s value is done based on a company’s stocks.
 Essentially, this is defined by the total market value of the outstanding shares of a company.
-This simple fact also means that publicly owned companies are the only ones which can be evaluated by this method of evaluation.
+This simple fact also means that publicly owned companies are the only ones that can be evaluated by this method of evaluation.

-It is vital to understand what is market capitalization, especially for investors, since this can guide them in choosing the correct shares to invest in.
+It is vital to understand what market capitalization is, especially for investors, since this can guide them in choosing the correct shares to invest in.
 Fluctuating market conditions and stock prices also impact the evaluation of a company when this method of evaluation is being used.
 For investors, understanding the value of a company is imperative while creating a long-term investment plan.

 Understanding the value and risk associated with a company also helps an investor to make a balanced investment which is distributed across stocks from different companies.
 While judging companies by their market cap, it is important for investors to understand that this shows the stage of development of a company in its business venture.
 Investors should keep in mind this stage of development of a company while evaluating them to build their investment portfolio.